SITEWIDE

 Map Details – Tokyo Is Massive And Lively

 The biggest Forza Horizon 6 news revolves around Tokyo.
-The city is reportedly five times larger than Guanajuato from Horizon 5.
-That is a serious jump in scale.
+If you want to know about the Forza Horizon 6 Vs Forza Horizon 5 Map Size, the city is reportedly five times larger than Guanajuato from Horizon 5 That is a serious jump in scale.

 More importantly, it does not feel hollow.
 The impressions as of yet describe heavy traffic.
 Streets feel active and the districts feel layered.
 You will not see crowds like an open-world crime game.
 Still, the roads feel busy and also the neon lighting fills the skyline while the industrial zones stretch outward.